aquachain/aquachain/README.md

 ## COMPILING

-If you are reading this from the source tree, you can `go build ./cmd/aquachain`
+If you are reading this from the source tree, you can simply use `make`.

 On windows, double-click make.bat to compile aquachain.exe onto your Desktop.

 ** Patches can be submitted at Github or Gitlab or Mailing List **

-To [build latest](Documentation/Compiling.md) with go (recommended), simply use 'go get' and look in $GOPATH/bin:
+To [build latest](Documentation/Compiling.md) with go, simply use 'go get' and look in $GOPATH/bin:

 	CGO_ENABLED=0 go get -v -u gitlab.com/aquachain/aquachain/cmd/aquachain

 or all tools:

-	GOBIN=$PWD go get -v gitlab.com/aquachain/aquachain/cmd/...
+	GOBIN=$PWD CGO_ENABLED=0 go get -v gitlab.com/aquachain/aquachain/cmd/...

 To see latest release, check `git log` or: